veeeceee/metadex/README.md

-Metadex
+MetaDEx: The Metagenomic Data Explorer
 =======

+Comparative metagenomics is based on determining features of interest from differentially abundant counts.
+Differential abundance does not imply importance to one's study, and can be the result of differences in diversity.
+A key question of interest in comparative metagenomics is to identify the role of environment on the functionome.
+Essentially, which gene functions are undergoing selection pressures in a given environment?

+MetaDEx is a simple Python package for determining environmentally relevant functions and subsystems for comparative metagenomic data.
+The package receives annotations from MG-RAST and continues with a straightforward workflow for determining genes and subsystems of interest.

 Get Study Information from MG-RAST
 ----------------------------------

 MG-RAST assigns each metagenome a metagenome ID (mgm...).
 For each metagenome you would like to include in your study, you will need:
+- metagenome ID
--metagenome ID - corresponding assigned group - corresponding assigned sample ID (within the group can be 1, 2, 3; or something more specfic)
+- corresponding assigned group
+- corresponding assigned sample ID (within the group can be 1, 2, 3; or something more specfic)

 Download Gene Counts Matrix from MG-RAST
 ----------------------------------------